sustrik/libmill/README.md

 The result of preprocessing are standard C source and header files that can be added directly to your C project.

+The project also contains library of elementary coroutines (timers, network I/O et c.)

 WARNING: THIS PROJECT IS UNDER DEVELOPMENT!
 DO NOT USE YET!

 ## Prerequisites